mihaelamj/pasxs/README.md

 ## Getting Started

-The quickest way to get started with pasxs cloning the [pasxs project](https://github.com/mihaelamj/pasxs).
+The quickest way to get started with pasxs is cloning the [pasxs project](https://github.com/mihaelamj/pasxs).
 There is a demo folder, just compile and run.
 Make sure that libxs.dll (32 or 64 bit) in the same folder as your exe.

 ### Example server/client